Inktober | day five

 I’m not sure what year this was taken, but it’s clearly early last century.
 The fact that the campus looks the exact same, minus the styles dudes are wearing, it pretty damn amazing.
 To me.

 Not gonna lie, though: I might rock a hat like that were I to ever find one.
-My partner might not be too happy. :p #Brown #brownuniversity
+My partner might not be too happy. :p #brownuniversity

 WP Twitter Auto Publish Powered By : XYZScripts.com